thechamp325/Tic-Tac-Toe/README.md

-# TicTacToe using MVC paradigm
+# TicTacToe Game
-TicTacToe.java is a basic Java implementation of the well-known Tic Tac Toe game using MVC approach.
+TicTacToe.java is a Java implementation of the Tic Tac Toe game using MVC approach.

 ### Design Choices
 #### Model (M) - Contains the current state of the game and logic for checking win or tie